Welcome to this important step along your child’s Faith Path!

 Use these ideas to help start prayer time with your child:

-• SENTENCE PRAYERS: Take turns allowing each person who is comfortable doing so to pray a very short, one sentence prayer.
-It can be as simple as:
+• SENTENCE PRAYERS: Take turns allowing each person who wants to, pray a short, one sentence prayer like:

 “Please heal Uncle Paul.”